8BM050/lecture-notes/main.typ

 ==== Biochemical Graphs
 In modelling of metabolic pathways, graphs are often used to represent the large metabolic networks in various organisms.
 They have been extensively used to study the structural properties of metabolic regulation.
 For biochemical graphs, we can identify three types: the molecule graph, the reaction graph, and the molecule-reaction graph.
 Below we will see how to construct each of them.

-The #emph[molecule graph] or metabolite graph, as it is called when talking about metabolic networks, is constructed by taking all molecules in a reaction system and connecting them if two molecules are in the same reaction.
+The #emph[substrate graph] or metabolite graph, as it is called when talking about metabolic networks, is constructed by taking all substrates in a reaction system and connecting them if two substrates are in the same reaction.

-The #emph[reaction graph] is constructed in a similar way, but now we take all reactions as vertices and connect two of them if they contain the same molecule.
+The #emph[reaction graph] is constructed in a similar way, but now we take all reactions as vertices and connect two of them if they contain the same substrate.

-Finally, the combined #emph[molecule-reaction graph] or metabolite-reaction graph is constructed by taking both molecules and reactions as vertices.
-If a molecule is in a reaction, we connect that molecule to the reaction.
+Finally, the combined #emph[substrate-reaction graph] or metabolite-reaction graph is constructed by taking both substrates and reactions as vertices.
+If a substrate is in a reaction, we connect that substrate to the reaction.
 This specific graph can be made in an undirected way, as well as a directed way, where substrates are connected to reactions via outgoing edges towards reactions, while products are connected through incoming edges from reaction vertices.

 In @example-reaction-graphs, the three types of biochemical graphs are shown for the reaction system: